Associate Professor and PhD Program Director

-Jennifer M. Jabson Tree, MPH, PhD, (she/her/hers) earned her MPH (2006) and PhD (2010) at Oregon State University College of Public Health and Human Sciences.
-After completing her doctoral training, she was awarded a competitive fellowship grant by the American Cancer Society for three years of focused training and research in LGBTQ+ cancer control and prevention, at Boston University School of Public Health.
+Jennifer M. Jabson Tree, PhD, MPH (she/her/hers) earned her MPH (2006) and PhD (2010) at Oregon State University College of Public Health and Human Sciences.
+After completing her doctoral training, she was awarded a competitive fellowship grant by the American Cancer Society for three years of focused training and research in cancer control and prevention, for vulnerable populations, at Boston University School of Public Health.
 She joined the University of Tennessee Department of Public Health faculty in 2013.

-Her main goal is to reduce and eliminate health inequity and health disparities among medically underserved groups, including adult and aging sexual and gender minority (SGM) people (gay, lesbian, bisexual, transgender).
+Her main goal is to apply anti-oppression principles to improve health inequity and address health disparities among medically underserved groups.
 This vision involves the development and implementation of innovative, multilevel, prevention interventions that extend beyond exclusive focus on the individual, to a focus on healthcare systems, communities, and the contextual systems within which individuals exist.

-She teaches courses in the MPH and doctoral programs including Health and Society (PH555), Program Evaluation (PH537), and Dissemination and Implementation Science (PH650).
-This means that in her courses she teaches students the ways in which social structures—economic stability, neighborhood and built environment, education, social and community context, and access to healthcare—cause and influence health and disease.
-We consider and evaluate how social determinants intersect with systems of privilege and oppression, including racism, classism, ableism, heterosexism, sexism, and cis-sexism, which also shape and influence health and disease.
+Dr. Jabson Tree teaches courses in the MPH and Public Health Sciences PhD programs including Health and Society (PH555), Program Evaluation (PH537), and Dissemination and Implementation Science (PH650).
+In her courses she teaches students the ways in which social structures—economic stability, neighborhood and built environment, education, social and community context, and access to healthcare—cause and influence health systems, health, and disease.
+In her courses students and evaluate how social determinants intersect with systems of privilege and oppression, including racism, classism, ableism, heterosexism, sexism, and cis-sexism, which also shape and influence health and disease.

-In her free time, she loves to play with her giant golden retriever, Wesley, and tiny Chihuahua, Timone.
-She also loves to cook big for friends, run, dance, lift weights, do yoga, and travel.
+In her free time, she loves to play with her giant golden retriever, Wesley, tiny Chihuahua, Timone, and mid-size miniature dachshund Rudy.
+She also loves to cook big for friends, run, dance, lift weights, do yoga, and travel with her partner.

 Jabson, J.M., Donatelle, R.J., Bowen, D. (2010).
 Breast cancer survivorship: the role of perceived discrimination and sexual orientation, Journal of Cancer Survivorshi, online first, 10.1007/s11764-010-0161-7.